 By utilizing comprehensive portfolio management analysis, credit executives can get a much greater grasp of their accounts.
 Perhaps certain accounts don’t fail as often as expected and maybe overall risk levels are low, so large profit margins may justify extending additional credit to increase sales.
 With analysis, you minimize a certain amount of risk as well as gain a number of benefits.
 Three areas where portfolio management can bring huge benefits are as follows:

-2. Better defining your credit and collection management needs: After looking outward and identifying your underperformers, turn inward to address your management needs.
+After looking outward and identifying your underperformers, turn inward to address your credit management needs.
 Try to answer “why?” as often as possible – Why is this sales territory slower in collections than others?
 Why are pricing deductions increasing in a particular AR segment?
 By answering these questions you can create structural improvements and amend your internal practices to positively affect collections.

 Managing your accounts receivable portfolio is crucial to being competitive with best-in-class organizations.
 Part of that competitive edge is utilizing all the analysis and reporting tools that come with accounts receivable software systems.
 The different “drill-down” options allow for nearly unlimited ways of viewing your accounts.
 These varying perspectives make trend spotting incredibly more efficient and beneficial to both short- and long-term financial planning.